 Early Life and Education

-David Gilbert Booth was born on December 2, 1946, in Lawrence, Kansas.
-He developed a deep connection to the University of Kansas (KU), where he spent his youth listening to football games on the radio.
-He earned a Bachelor of Arts in Economics in 1968 and a Master of Science in Business in 1969 from KU.
-Booth then pursued an MBA at the University of Chicago Graduate School of Business, completing it in 1971.
+David Gilbert Booth was born in Lawrence, Kansas, where he also attended Lawrence High School.
+He earned a Bachelor of Arts in Economics in 1968 and a Master of Science in Business in 1969 from the University of Kansas.
+He then pursued an MBA at the University of Chicago Graduate School of Business, completing it in 1971.
+During his time at the University of Chicago, he was a research assistant to Eugene Fama, the Nobel laureate, which profoundly influenced his investment philosophy.

 Rise to Success